Adventure Cook Islands Dive Centre and Rental Specialist

 To participate in our Open Water Discover Scuba Dives, you need to have either:

-– recently completed our Introduction Lagon Dive or
+– recently completed our Introduction Lagoon Dive or

-– you need to have completed a PADI Discover Scuba Dive within the last 12 months AND been registered with the dive association (PADI) by your instructor.
+– you need to have completed a PADI Discover Scuba Dive within the last 12 months AND been registered with PADI (dive training association) by your instructor or